xMAXVADERxx/Tweetslator/README.md

 Create a file named ".env" in the root of the Tweetslator folder, this'll be the config
 ![image](https://user-images.githubusercontent.com/42118429/143936123-2ba4b33d-18ab-4c6c-b0d4-6b8e0398fbf2.png)

-Setup the config as below, replacing the red boxes with the equivilant Twitter information
+Setup the config as below, replacing the red boxes with the equivalent Twitter information
 ![image](https://user-images.githubusercontent.com/42118429/143936398-95075aa4-cbd2-4a54-b9df-5ebd6f331610.png)